Let me say this first, because it really matters: procrastination isn’t laziness.

 For some things, simple mental rehearsal is enough.

-This will only take a minute or two.
+This short exercise will only take a minute or two and it might just help to get you moving.

 Pause and breathe